Maria Luisa Berti

-Maria Luisa Berti (born 6 October 1971) is a Sammarinese politician who is one of two Captains Regent (heads of government for San Marino) in office since 1 October 2022.
-Serving alongside Manuel Ciavatta, it is her second term in office.
+Maria Luisa Berti (born 6 October 1971) is a Sammarinese politician who was twice one of two Captains Regent (heads of government for San Marino).
+The second time she was in office from 1 October 2022 until 1 April 2023 and served alongside Manuel Ciavatta.
 Eleven years prior, she was in the same post for the April to October 2011 political term.
 Back then, it was shared with Filippo Tamagnini.